-Others who are determined to prevent colds during the winter months may rely on the vitamin C in strawberries to reach that goal.
+Others who are determined to prevent colds during the winter months may rely on strawberry vitamin C to reach that goal.
 Eating 8 strawberries a day and washing your hands frequently may do the trick.
 You can measure your success by how often you get the sniffles!

 Setting small, actionable steps may increase your odds of achieving that long-term goal by the end of 2020.